Clark v. Convergys |

 Here is a copy of the affidavit I filed, which is essentially sworn testimony.

-BRIAN CLARK deposes and states upon oath as follows:
+AFFIDAVIT OF BRIAN CLARKBRIAN CLARK deposes and states upon oath as follows:

 1. I, Brian Clark, the Plaintiff have personal knowledge of the facts stated herein, and I am competent to testify thereto.